 To find the correct separator, we parse the input file and count how often each symbol in the separator set occurs in every row.
-Tabular data files require to have the same number of columns in every row.
-Hence the number of column separator should be the same in every column.
-However instead of accepting the symbol with the most identical counts in every row as the column separator, we prefer to use the counts from the first row for reference.
-Generally the first line is less likely to be improperly formatted, furthermore the first line usually contains the column names and is thus least likely to contain any other separator symbols.
+Tabular data files are required to have the same number of columns in every row.
+Hence, the number of column separators should be the same in every row.
+However, instead of accepting the symbol with the most identical counts as the column separator, we prefer to use the counts from the first row as reference values.
+Generally, the first line is less likely to be improperly formatted, furthermore the first line usually contains the column names and is thus least likely to contain any other separator symbols.